Hpperr/Acheron-Prime/README.md

 -Prohibition: Unauthorized use of this tool against systems without prior written consent is illegal and strictly prohibited.

--Responsibility: The author (Your Name/Alias) assumes no liability and is not responsible for any misuse or damage caused by this program.
+-Responsibility: The author Hpperr assumes no liability and is not responsible for any misuse or damage caused by this program.
 Users are solely responsible for complying with local and international laws.

 -Compliance: This tool aligns with the principles of Ethical Hacking and professional Red Teaming operations.